mcanevet/puppet-btsync/README.md

 ####`disk_low_priority`
 Sets priority for the file operations on disc.
 If set to `false`, Sync will perform read and write file operations with	the highest speed and priority which can result in degradation of performance for othe applications.

+####`folder_rescan_interval`
+Sets a time interval in seconds for rescanning sync folders.
+This serves as an additional measure for detecting changes in file system.

 ####`lan_encrypt_data`
 If set to `true`, will use encryption in the local network.